thepipelinetool/thepipelinetool_server/README.md

 ## Features
-- Scheduling, catchup, timeouts, and retires
+- Scheduling, catchup, timeouts, and retries
 - View, trigger, monitor logs in the web UI
 - Redis used for fast job queueing
 - Distributed workers